Purpose

 web site has been established for the purpose of giving

-informally known as the Breast Cancer List), for making
+known as the Breast Cancer List), for making it easy to

-it easy to join, leave, or change the way mail is received,
+join, leave, or change the way mail is received, and to

 you will learn more about this virtual community.